nmshd/documentation/_includes/scenarios/integrate/updating-identityattributes-of-yourself.md

 ### On Failure

-- No Attributes can be returned, if the `attributeId` doesn't belong to a valid Attribute.
 - No Attributes can be returned, if the `attributeId` belongs to a RelationshipAttribute.
 - No Attributes can be returned, if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
 - No Attributes can be returned, if the `peers` are unknown.